-This page provides a basic overview of Washington State’s ethics and conflict of interest laws that apply to municipal officers, contained in chapter 42.23 RCW, which includes prohibited uses of public office, special privileges and exemptions, contract interests, remote interests, and exceptions.
+This page provides a basic overview of Washington State’s ethics and conflict of interest laws that apply to municipal officers, including prohibited uses of public office, special privileges and exemptions, contract interests, remote interests, and exceptions.

 Chapter 42.23 RCW prohibits municipal officers from using their positions to secure special privileges or special exemptions for themselves or others, and from entering into certain contracts or having other personal financial interests with their jurisdictions.